That calculated dollar amount results from a -63.1% drop over the 5-year period starting from $1.64 billion in 2020.

 - YemenSoft Inc (enterprise/accounting software)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Yemen’s unemployment rate averaged 13.6% for 2021, up from an average 13.42% one year earlier in 2020 per Trading Economics.
+Yemen’s unemployment rate averaged 17.1% for 2024, same as the average 17.1% one year earlier in 2023 per Trading Economics metrics.

 Yemen’s capital city is Sana’a.